Find out whether you qualify for a Motability vehicle from Brindley Garages

 Who Can Drive Motability Vehicles?

 If you, the person who receives the Mobility Allowance, are not able to drive you can still use Motability to help become mobile by nominating up to two named drivers.
 That can be friends, relatives or carers and they can use the Motability car on your behalf.
-Similarly, if you’re the parents of a child who qualifies for Motability you are entitled to use their mobility allowance to lease a Motability car suited to their needs, including Wheelchair Accessible Vehicles (WAV’s) if required.
+Similarly, if you’re the parents of a child who qualifies for Motability you are entitled to use their mobility allowance to lease a Motability car suited to their needs.
 Starting the process is very easy, simply follow these three steps!

-Step One: Choose the right vehicle for you, this can be an everyday car with or without Special Motability Adaptions or a WAV.
+Step One: Choose the right vehicle for you, this can be an everyday car with or without Special Motability Adaptions.

 Step Two: Contact Brindley Garages based in Cannock, Tipton, West Bromwich or Wolverhampton and arrange a test drive.
 We will assign a dedicated Motability advisor to you who is fully trained in all aspects of Motability and will talk you through the whole process.

 Step Three: Drive away in your Motability vehicle with the reassurance that the important elements of motoring including Insurance, Servicing & Maintenance and Breakdown Cover are all taken care of.
 It really is as simple as 1, 2, 3…

 What Age Must Your Child Be to Qualify for Motability?